What is a systemic corticosteroid?

 - High dose, eg > 20mg/day of prednisone, sometimes more than 100 mg/day

-What are the side effects and risks of short-term systemic steroids?
+What are the side effects and risks of short-term systemic steroid?

-Side effects are rarely serious if systemic steroids have been prescribed for one month or less.
+Side effects are rarely serious if a systemic steroid has been prescribed for one month or less.
 The following problems may arise, particularly when higher doses are taken:

 - Sleep disturbance